 Orthodox Church of St Parasceve (read)

-Performer of a musical work: Bishop's Choir of the Vilnius Holy Spirit Monastery.
+Sound background: Bishop's Choir of the Vilnius Holy Spirit Monastery

 All panoramas of this object: St. Paraskevia Orthodox Church (3)